STUDY JAPANESE ONLINE WITH NATIVES HERE

 • There is a famous anime director named Kenji Kodama.
 His name is spelled as follows: こだま兼嗣.

-• Kodama-gin (小玉銀) was a silver coin that circulated in Japan during the Edo period (1603 - 1868).
-Literally means "small silver jewel" or "small silver sphere".
+• Kodama-gin (小玉銀) was a silver coin that circulated in Japan during the Edo period (1603-1868).
+It means, literally, "small silver jewel" or "small silver sphere".

 What's up?
 Did you like the article?
 So don't forget to share it with your friends!